 To avoid tweaking, or to lessen the effects, they make take other drugs.
 Downers, like Xanax, are a drug of choice because they believe it may offset or cancel out the manic effects of methamphetamine.
 But, this is off-base.
 There may be unintended psychological side effects from mixing an upper (methamphetamine) with a downer (Xanax).

-Behavioral therapy is the most common form of addiction treatment and can help change a person’s thinking and attitudes towards drugs.
+Behavioral therapy is the most common form of meth addiction treatment and can help change a person’s thinking and attitudes towards drugs.
 The most effective behavioral therapies for treating meth addiction include cognitive-behavioral therapy and motivational incentives.
-Xanax addiction is also treated with behavioral therapy, but may also incorporate a process called tapering, which gradually decreases the dosage of a drug to lessen dependence.
+Xanax addiction treatment also involves behavioral therapy, but may also incorporate a process called tapering, which gradually decreases the dosage of a drug to lessen dependence.

 In some cases, meth users are given benzodiazepines to reduce manic or paranoid behavior.
 This should only be done in a hospital setting so physicians and nurses can monitor dosage and progress.
 Doing this without proper supervision is dangerous and can result in dependence, addiction, and possible overdose and death.

-Contact us today to learn more about methamphetamine and Xanax abuse treatment.
+Contact us today to learn more about methamphetamine and Xanax use treatment.